-Top 8 China Computer Brands | China Whisper
+Top 8 China Computer Brands

 3. ASUS 华硕

 Founded in 1989, ASUS is multinational computer and electronics company based in Taipei.
 Its products include desktops, laptops, netbooks, tablet PCs and other products.
-Asus is the world’s fifth-largest PC vendor by 2012.
+It is currently the world’s largest motherboard manufacturer and the world’s third largest graphics card manufacturer

 4. Founder 方正电脑